 - Some N64 ROMs in a folder (These can be either the game ROMs or an archive file which are holding the game ROMs)

 - To play the games, you’ll need a controller, I’m using an Xbox One Bluetooth Controller.
 For this guide, I will assume you also have a controller ready to use.
-If not, I can recommend the below USB N64-style controllers for a more authentic experience!
+If not, I recommend the 8BitDo Pro 2 controller below:

 Step 1 – Download N64 Core